Sandhya Raagam (TV series)

-Sandhya Raagam is a 2023 Indian-Tamil language television series starring Sandhya Jagarlamudi, Antara Swarnakar and Bhavana Lasya in the leads with Rajeev Parameshwar, Manoj Prabhu and Guru Smaran play supporting roles.
+Sandhya Raagam is a 2023 Indian-Tamil language television series starring Sandhya Jagarlamudi, Antara Swarnakar and Bhavana Lasya, with Rajeev Parameshwar, Manoj Prabhu and Guru Smaran play supporting roles.
 It was directed by N. Priyan and produced by Sabreesh Kumar.
 The series shows the life of two sisters Janaki and Sandhya and their children.
 It is a remake of Hindi TV series Sapne Suhane Ladakpan Ke and an essence remake of Zee Telugu's Padamati Sandhya Raagam.
 It premiered on Zee Tamil from 9 October 2023.
 This series was launched along with Nala Damayanthi.